xransum/blog/_posts/2023-05-19-install-custom-python-version.md

 ---
-title: "Install Custom Python Version"
+title: Install Custom Python Version
-excerpt: "Steps on installing a custom Python version on your server or any other Linux-based machine."
+author: xransum
+date: 2023-05-19 02:19:01 -0500
 categories:
+  - Development
-  - Developer
+  - Version Management
 tags:
-  - Installation
-  - Linux
+  - environments
-  - Programming
+  - programming
-  - Python
+  - python
+image:
+  path: /commons/beard-02.jpg
+  lqip: null
+  alt: null
 ---

 Similarly to [Node.js](https://nodejs.org/en/), Python is a popular programming language that is used for a variety of applications.
 It is known for its simplicity, versatility, and ease of use.
 Python is also a great language for beginners to learn, as it is easy to read and understand.